 In some cases, an extreme life change such as the loss of a job may warrant an alteration to the amount of child support being paid.
 Any modification of child support must go through the courts and be approved.

 Though child support is set by a state statute, there are other factors that may be considered when determining the amount of child support, such as:

 - Daycare expenses

 - Extracurricular activities

-Often, additional child support can be arranged through an agreement between the parties.
-For instance, a couple may agree that one party contributes a certain amount toward college expenses, even though officially ordered child support payments end at age 18 or later, once the child graduates from high school.
+Often, additional child support can also be arranged.
+For instance, a couple may agree that one party contributes a certain amount toward college expenses, even though officially ordered child support payments end at age 18 or after high school graduation.

 Mr. Roman is well-versed in all of the language that must be documented during any deviations from standard child support orders.
 He is able to advocate for his clients and ensure that the needs of their children are being met.